Educpf/Graphics/READFILE.md

 - 4fv - same as above but value specified by pointer
 - Matrix4fv - mat4 of floating values, specified by pointer

+## Interpolation

+- Used for quickly estimate values without needing to define them
+- Sometimes Per-Vertex attributes are **interpolated**, meaning that the values between those vertices are discovered by a **weighted average**.
+- Fragment Shader picks that interpolated value and uses it

+Uses:

+- Texture Coordinates when mapping textures (only need to define corners and the rest gets mapped)
+- Normal Vectors when handling lighting
+- Useful in Phong Shading to create the illusion of smooth/round surfaces

 ## Abstraction
 Reasons for abstraction: